str4n/CPUCheckr/README.md

 API will run on **https://localhost:7286** and **http://localhost:5239**.

-# What request can be sent to the API?
+# What requests can be sent to the API?

 You can find list of all API endpoints and HTTP requests on https://localhost:7286/swagger/index.html.